Minnesota Job Vacancy Key Findings

 - Thirty-two percent of reported job vacancies require post-secondary education; a vocational degree or certificate, two-year degree, bachelor's degree, or advanced degree.
 The remaining jobs require a high school diploma or less.

-- Forty-three percent of jobs call for one or more years of experience.
+- Forty-six percent of jobs call for one or more years of experience.

 - As education and experience requirements increase, so do the wage rates offered, on average.